 Switching topics: Can you tell me about the gay experience in Peru?

 If you come from a big city like Lima, it is a bit more accepting.
 Some areas of South Lima are more liberal.
 But you still wouldn’t want to hold hands in public.
 That said, I see more families accepting their children for being gay, completely different from when I was growing up!

 Our society is changing and becoming more accepting.
 But it’s still difficult, especially in smaller cities and towns.
 Most gay men and women stay in the closet.

 I love guiding gay groups!
 With LGBT groups, I can be myself and share my story and my experiences.
 I have more in common with the customers which always leads to great conversations, great laughs and often lifetime friendships.

 Is there much of a scene in Peru?
 Are there gay bars and places to go out?

 In Lima, yes.
 Especially in the neighbourhood of Miraflores.
 There are a couple of big nightclubs and a few bars.
 There are monthly theme parties, usually headlined by contestants from RuPaul’s Drag Race!

 Out Adventures has two Peruvian tours.
 Peru: The Inca Trail & Machu Picchu AND Peru: The Amazon & Machu Picchu.
 Give customers a taste of what they’re about.

-The Inca Trail and Machu Picchu tour is great for the customers looking for some active and outdoor experiences combining nature and culture.
-You spend four days hiking, three nights camping.
+The Inca Trail and Machu Picchu tour is great for customers looking for some active and outdoor experiences combining nature and culture.
+You spend four days hiking, and three nights camping.